lscuquejo/OOP-Laracasts/OOP-1-Laracasts/readme.md

 Ep 6: empty | empty
 Ep 7: empty | empty
 Ep 8: Interfaces | Interfaces are basically a "contract" that the class who implements it sign to.
-Ep 9: Interfaces vs abstract classes | mostly they are very similar both can create a "contract" with the class that implements or extends it but abstract classes can have some functionality & and interfaces are just "contracts".
+Ep 9: Interfaces vs Abstract | Mostly they are very similar both can create a "contract" with the class that implements or extends it but abstract classes can have some functionality & and interfaces are just "contracts".